Buying your first home can be exhilarating.But it can also be a bit confusing.

 For many buyers, they already know what neighborhood they want to live in.
 Others shop with features in mind and the neighborhood is secondary.
 It’s important to shop around to get a sense of where to draw that line, what features you may be able to live without and potential neighborhoods outside of your targeted area that allows you to get more house for the money.
 Or, you may find the perfect home in your dream neighborhood.
 Typically, though, you’ll have to make some concessions from your original wish list and often you’ll find that they’re not concessions at all!

 Start by making a list of all of the features you want in a home.
-Nothing is off the table – bedrooms, bathrooms, yard size, features, accessibility, location – everything that you think you’re looking for.
+Nothing is off the table – bedrooms, bathrooms, yard size, features, accessibility, and location – everything that you think you’re looking for.
 Now, write out the list again in order of preference.
 This is hard to do and you don’t have to set hard and fast parameters, it’s just a guide.
 And, frankly, as you start your search your list will change drastically.
 It also helps to make sure your wants are realistic when compared to your budget.

 Next, start looking, and do not fall in love with the first house you see.
 The old adage is that it’s like marrying after a first date.
 Look at as many homes as you can and really compare three to five before making an offer.